Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

+We work in a rotating frame in order to discard the atomic frequency $\omega_{eg}$ and we assume no additional dissipation~($\Gamma_0=0$).
+For chiral coupling, one can readily observe that the specific positions of the atoms do not affect the physics, provided that no two atoms are at the same position.
+In particular, in the master equation \eqref{eq:MasterEq} and in the input-output equations \eqref{in_outR} and \eqref{in_outL}, one can make the transformation $\hat \sigma_{ge}^ne^{ik_0x_n}\rightarrow\hat \sigma_{ge}^n$~\cite{Pichler2015,ChiralRev} that eliminates all of the position-dependent phases $e^{ikx}$.
+For example, the effective Hamiltonian~\eqref{Heff} after this transformation reads:

 The second term~(involving the sum $n>m$) enforces that a given atom does not couple to atoms to the right, and thus encodes the unidirectional propagation of excitations along the array.
-An infinite lattice is again diagonalized by Bloch waves, with dispersion relation
+For an infinite lattice of atoms ($N\rightarrow \infty$), the single-excitation sector is diagonalized by Bloch waves of wavevector $k$, $\hat H_{\rm eff}|\psi_k\rangle=J_k|\psi_k\rangle$ and the dispersion relation $J_k$ is given by

-The dispersion relation is plotted in Fig.~\ref{fig:setup_dis1ex}(b) and is characterized by a positive group velocity, $v^{(1)}_g(k)=\Gamma d/(4\sin^2{\left(\frac{kd}{2}\right)})$, for every value of $k$.
+The dispersion relation is plotted in Fig.~\ref{fig:setup_dis1ex}(a) and is characterized by a positive group velocity, $v^{(1)}_g(k)=\Gamma d/(4\sin^2{\left(\frac{kd}{2}\right)})$, for every value of $k$.
 Interestingly, Eq.~(\ref{dis_chi}) cannot be derived by directly diagonalizing the Hamiltonian~\eqref{Heffchi} for a finite system, as $H_{\rm eff}$ is a triangular matrix with trivial eigenvalues.
 Instead, one should realize that the dispersion relation in principle should be real, and thus diagonalize the Hermitian part of the effective Hamiltonian:

 This observation will be useful to numerically find the dispersion relation of multi-excitation bound states.